-EDUC 4490S edTPA Seminar.
+EDUC 4490S Field Experiences Seminar.
 (1) Fall and Spring

-This class can be taken only once.
 This course is designed to allow Early Childhood Education candidates an opportunity to complete field experience requirements necessary to successfully earn a passing score on the edTPA.
 Department chair permission is required.